Line 17 (Shanghai Metro): West extension to Xicen

 An extension of one station to Xicen was drafted in December 2020.
 It will follow Qingping highway then G50 Shanghai–Chongqing Expressway.
 Construction started on 28 June 2021.

 The west extension project of Line 17 will run from Oriental Land station (excluding) to Xicen Station, with a total length of about 6.6 kilometers, which will promote the Cenke Innovation Center.
+The extension project was completed with the opening of Xicen Station on 30 November 2024.

 Extension beyond Xicen

 The first phase of the western extension of the line will be further expanded 13 kilometers to Xicen and Jinze towns, both with an abundance of lakes, wetlands and typical sceneries of watertowns in the southern areas of the Yangtze River Delta.